Adapted from a presentation at the SLE Workshop at Hospital for Special Surgery

 Although more complicated than the 1997 ACR criteria, both SLICC and EULAR incorporate the above four cutaneous (skin-related) criteria but also emphasize nonscarring alopecia and subacute cutaneous lupus erythematosus (SCLE).
 The major role that cutaneous findings play in all three of these criteria highlights the importance of cutaneous symptoms in lupus.

 It is important to distinguish cutaneous lupus from systemic lupus erythematosus (SLE).
 Cutaneous lupus refers to a form of the disease in which symptoms are restricted to those that affect the skin.
-A patient may be diagnosed with cutaneous lupus, but that does not mean that he or she has SLE, which affects multiple parts of the body.
-Similarly, if a patient has SLE, it does not mean that he or she will necessarily have cutaneous lupus.
-However, some cutaneous lupus patients go on to develop SLE, and some SLE patients show signs of cutaneous lupus.
+A patient may be diagnosed with cutaneous lupus, but that does not mean that the patient has SLE, which can affect multiple organ systems of the body.
+In fact, the overwhelming majority of patients who present with discoid lupus will not develop systemic lupus.
+Similarly, although many SLE patients develop cutaneous disease (some studies estimate this to be about 80% of patients over the course of their lupus), it does not mean all patients will develop cutaneous lupus.
+It follows that only the minority of cutaneous lupus patients go on to develop SLE, but that many SLE patients will show signs of cutaneous lupus at some point.

 The prototypical example of acute cutaneous lupus is the malar rash.
 Subacute cutaneous lupus (SCLE) usually involves rashes on sun-exposed areas.
 This generally does not lead to scarring.
 Lastly, chronic cutaneous lupus can be further subdivided into a number of cutaneous findings including discoid, tumidus, profundus and chilblains.
 The hallmark condition of chronic cutaneous lupus is discoid lupus erythematosus (DLE).